-The Company's goal in capital management is to maintain a debt-to-equity structure ratio of not higher than 1:1.
+The Group monitors capital on the basis of the carrying amount of equity as presented on the face of the consolidated statements of financial position.
+The Group's goal in capital management is to maintain a debt-to-equity structure ratio of not higher than 1:1 on a monthly basis.